Magic Kingdom Extended Evening Hours Report + Strategy

 Haunted Mansion and The Many Adventures of Winnie the Pooh are good rides, relatively popular, and nearby the other rides we focus on.
 They’re good if you have some extra time.
 Note the night I visited the Haunted Mansion pre-shows were playing, so it can take about 15 minutes to get in and out of there, even if the ride has no line.

-Finally, Genie+ and Lightning Lanes are not available during Extended Evening Hours.
-If you have Genie+ at Magic Kingdom or you want to purchase an individual Lightning Lane, you’ll be using those before the hours of this event.
+Finally, Lightning Lanes are not available during Extended Evening Hours.
+If you have Multi Pass at Magic Kingdom or you want to purchase a Single Pass Lightning Lane, you’ll be using those before the hours of this event.

 My Night at Magic Kingdom Extended Evening Hours